Berrenslab/CELLO_pipeline/README.md

 ```

 Nextflow based CELLO-seq pipeline optimised for SLURM clusters.
 This specific code take raw fastq reads from ONT sequencing runs and outputs qc and and demultiplexed files.
 Note that if steps have same number, they are synchronous.
 Please see XXX for mroe details.
+* This has been optimised for the genoa cluster.

 ### Dealing with pipeline errors
 Each run creates a html report (run_report_YYYY-MM-DD_hh-ss.html).
 If there are issues, you look for the error codes.
 If this is not enough, you can identify the problematic processes and cd ```work/problematic/process``` and ```ls -lha``` to see all files: .command.out and .command.err are the most useful.